-Join Doug Rose for an in-depth discussion in this video Understanding the risk of too little or too much change, part of Managing Project Change.
+Join Doug Rose for an in-depth discussion in this video Understanding the risk of too little or too much change, part of Project Management Foundations: Change.

 Along the way, learn how to effectively manage your project for change requests and deal with common obstacles.
 Also see how to find the balance between too much and too little change—either can be threat to your project.

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.

 The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.

 - Accepting or rejecting a change

 - The PMI Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.